Oczko24/Obsidian-transparent/README.md

 - [ ] better light theme (i have code that is not full tested yet)
 - [ ] style plugin settings
 - [ ] (maybye) plugin to change its background (its coded in base64, easy to change for advanced users)
-- [ ] turn on/off snippets like [accent everywhere](https://github.com/Oczko24/Obsidian_things) built in this theme via style settings
+- [ ] turn on/off my snippets from [Obsidian things](https://github.com/Oczko24/Obsidian_things) built in this theme via style settings

 Built-in integration with plugins like: